codefellows-seattle-dotnet-401d3/Week6-ECommerce-Store/Readme.md

 ## Day 4

- Buildig off of previous day's lab....
+ Building off of previous day's lab....

  * [ ] Implement a `BasketDetails` view component into your site.
 This should live on your shopping pages(make sure it's on more than one page) to inform the users of all the items in their carts.
  * [ ] Make a Product landing page that is accessed whenever a user selects a product.
 This product landing page will show the product details, as well as an option to "Add to cart".

  ### Hints with BasketItems
  There are a couple different ways to hold onto your user's basket items. here are a couple of hints...